SteveSmith16384/OverblownGame/README.md

 ## Map Editor
 The map editor is still in development.
-To use it, edit the file Settings.java and set "USE_MAP_EDITOR" to "true".
 The map editor will always edit the file "core/assets/maps/map_editor.json", so rename whatever map file you want to edit to that name.

 ### Map Editor Controls